Vertica

 Overview

-• When creating the target TO-BE DB, create the CATALOG, DATA, and TEMP areas in the same directory path as AS-IS.
+- When creating the target TO-BE DB for migration, create the CATALOG, DATA, and TEMP areas in the same directory path as the AS-IS

-• When replicating a cluster, network performance must be guaranteed for a quick transition.
+- When replicating a cluster, the network performance must be guaranteed for rapid failover

 Scenario

-• Environment: Operating Vertica on-premises, data size 500GB, analysis tasks
+- Environment: Vertica operation on-premises, Data size 500GB, analysis tasks

-• Requirements: Migrate to Samsung Cloud Platform v2 Vertica (DbaaS), allow a maximum of 24 hours of service downtime
+- Requirement: Migrate to Samsung Cloud Platform v2 Vertica (DbaaS), maximum allowable service downtime is 24 hours

 Migration tool